som3a-dev/Win-8/README.md

 #### NOTE!

 Only supports the original COSMAC CHIP-8 as of now.
+Games for other versions may or may not work.

 # Screenshots